KennethWussmann/panthora/docs/usage/teams.md

 # Teams

-Teams function to segregate [asset types](./asset-types.md), [tags](./tags.md), and [assets](./assets.md), facilitating the creation of distinct inventories within Tory.
+Teams function to segregate [asset types](./asset-types.md), [tags](./tags.md), and [assets](./assets.md), facilitating the creation of distinct inventories within Panthora.
 Users can establish multiple teams to manage diverse inventories such as books, food, or to-do lists separately or within a single team.

 ## Collaboration